 11.75 x 2 x 7.75 in, 2007

 Snap, crackle, pop…art?

 Marshmallow Cosmos is a sculpture and breakfast cereal.
 It’s equally at home in a gallery or your pantry.
-Every is numbered and signed by the artist.

 The box is a replica of a supporting column underneath the I-280 freeway in San Francisco.
 Each one contains a bag of generic breakfast cereal—the flavor is a surprise.

 These cereal boxes blend flavors of language, architecture, and community with all major vitamins and minerals.
 Marshmallow Cosmos calls to mind nostalgic mornings, the American tradition of advertising, and fine art from Warhol to Mike Kelley.

 Each box is offset printed in full color on a commercial packaging press, then assembled by hand, numbered, and signed by the artist.
 Imperfections and nicks should be considered part of its nature.